MariiaDuk/e_commerce_analysis/README.md

 **Step 6 — checking spaces in timeline**

-I looked to see if there were any periods in the table for which there was no data.
+I examined the timeline for any data gaps.
 The largest such gap is from December 24 to January 3, but we do not consider this an error, because either our business or its clients could not work on New Year's Day.

 <img width="1083" alt="Image" src="https://github.com/user-attachments/assets/766cd8fa-364e-4721-9c73-917ef3fbb006" />